Care for your children long after your passing

 We have a range of lifetime trusts available, and we know that choosing the right one can be complicated.
 However, understanding the differences between the trusts is crucial because you need to know that your assets will be managed according to your wishes after you pass away.
 Fortunately, you don’t have to set up a lifetime trust alone because we can lend a helping hand.

 Our Consultants will guide you through the process of choosing and setting up a trust, and they’ll take the time to ensure you understand the different choices available.
-We’ll make sure you’re satisfied with the terms before finalising the paperwork, and you can count on us to keep you up to date on any law changes that might affect you.
+We’ll make sure you’re satisfied with the terms and fees before finalising the paperwork, and you can count on us to keep you up to date on any law changes that might affect you.
 If you want to create a Family Asset Protection Trust with confidence, then we’re the company to call.